Typistchen/APPN/README.md

-# APPN: a Attention-based Pseudo-label Propagation Network for few-shot learning with noisy labels
+# APPN: an Attention-based Pseudo-label Propagation Network for few-shot learning with noisy labels

 The aim for this repository is to contain clean, readable and tested code to produce APPN.